codehacker47/Windows-Debloater/README.md

 **Features**

-This script deletes files in the user's Temp folder (%temp%).
+This script deletes files in the user's Temp folders, remove temp files for Edge, Chrome and Firefox, removes telemetry(only tested in Windows 11), and optimizes the system drive.

 **Usage**